RahulKB31/Sentiment-Analysis-of-TEDx-Speakers/README.md

-# TED Talks Text Sentiment Analysis Using R
+# TED Talks Sentiment Analysis Using R

 This repository contains a text analysis project comparing the TED Talks of two speakers: Chris Kluwe and Louie Schwartzberg.
 The analysis focuses on sentiment, word counts, and comparisons between the speakers.
 Here's a brief overview of the project: